Fear of Missing Out FOMO VII Invitational and Round Robin

 - PF - I side on the traditional side of PF.
 Don't throw a lot of jargon at me or simply read cards... this isn't Policy Jr., compete in PF for the debate animal it is.
 Remember debate, especially PF, is meant to persuade - use all the tools in your rhetorical toolbox: Logos, Ethos, and Pathos.

-- Speed - I like speed but not spreading.
+- Speed - Debate is a SPEAKING event.
+I like speed but not spreading.
 Speak as fast as is necessary but keep it intelligible.
 There aren't a lot of jobs for speed readers after high school (auctioneers and pharmaceutical disclaimer commercials) so make sure you are using speed for a purpose.
 If you spread - it better be clear, I will not yell clear or slow down or quit mumbling, I will just stop listening.
 If the only way I can understand your case is to read it, you have already lost.
-If I have to read your case then what do I need you in the room for?
-Email it to me and I can judge the round at home in my jammies - if you are PRESENTING and ARGUING and PERSUADING then I need to understand the words coming out of your mouth!
-NEW for ONLINE DEBATE - I need you to speak slower and clearer.
+If you are PRESENTING and ARGUING and PERSUADING then I need to understand the words coming out of your mouth!
+NEW for ONLINE DEBATE - I need you to speak slower and clearer, pay attention to where your mike is.
 On speed in-person, I am a 7-8.
 Online, make it a 5-6.

 - Know your case, like you actually did the research and wrote the case and researched the arguments from the other side.
 If you present it, I expect you to know it from every angle - I want you to know the research behind the statistic and the whole article, not just the blurb on the card.